By Crisis Management Training Expert, Sam Elam

 “It’s super easy for someone, with even a little bit of doubt as to whether they are supporting the best place, to swap over.

-“If you hear one bad report that World Vision take too much in admin fees, there’s a million other kids in need being helped by a million other non-profits that you can support instead.”
+“If you hear one bad report that World Vision take too much in admin fees, there are a million other kids in need being helped by a million other non-profits that you can support instead.”

 In the current age of social media, where company reputations can be tarnished through the viral spread of bad news, it’s imperative that executives have the media training, interview techniques and reputation management know-how, to enable them to act immediately.